Controls the look and layout of printouts.

 If Mode is set to Print Canvas, or Print Window in the option window, the following options are shown in the Print Setup window:

-Opens the Print window where you can choose a printer, set the printer properties, number of copies, and so on.
+Opens the Print window where you can choose a printer, set the printer properties, number of copies, etc.

 Opens the Page Setup window where you can choose the paper size, orientation, and the printer tray.